Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 ### Standard Combo Box

-Standard combo box like `Worker type` in the `Hire New Worker` form.
+Standard combo boxes, like `Worker type` in the `Hire New Worker` form.

 ![dax simple combo](./img/daxsimplecombo.png)

-Rapise treats such combo boxes as atomic objects abd records them as [DynamicsAXComboBox](/Libraries/DynamicsAXComboBox/).
-To record interaction with the combo box
+Rapise treats such combo boxes as atomic objects and records them as [DynamicsAXComboBox](/Libraries/ses_lib_dynamicsax/DynamicsAXComboBox.js).
+To record interaction with the combo box:

-1. Click on the combo box to expand the dropwdown with choices
+1. Click on the combo box to expand the dropdown with choices
 2. Select a value from the list

-Generated script step looks like:
+The generated script step looks like:

 **RVL**